Shara2922/DevOps_Class/README.md

 # My DevOps Journey

 ## Introduction
 Welcome to my DevOps learning notes!
-This file contains all the concepts, too>
+This file contains all the concepts, tools, and practices I've explored as a beginner in DevOps.
 ---

 ## Contents